-The school aims to provide a differentiated curriculum, relating learning targets, tasks, resources and learning support to individual children’s needs in order to maximise their achievement and progress.
+Where children have a disability or special need, the school aims to make any reasonable adjustments it can to provide a differentiated curriculum, resources and learning support to meet children’s needs.
+We do recognise that for some children the environment and ethos may not meet the needs of the child even with reasonable adjustments in place.
+This is why we like to explore with parents whether or not Annan is the right choice for their child.
 If there is a need for an increase in staff or for additional resources over and above that available to all children, the school will attempt to source external funding where this is available.
 If additional funding is not available, parents will be required to fund any additional provision necessary.

 Staff at Annan have experience of working with children with a wide range of Special Education Needs.
 These include children with dyslexia, dyspraxia, dyscalculia, sensory difficulties, aspergers, autism and non-specific learning difficulties as well as a range of emotional and physical or medical needs.

-The school’s SENDCO is Emily Bright who is a qualified teacher with considerable experience of working with children with a range of special needs.
-Emily is supported by Mark Hunter who also has a lot of experience of dealing with agencies and finding support for children with SEN. We have also supported families through the Education and Health Care assessment process and can organise assessments and therapy for children who need it.
+The school’s SENDCO is Ania Ponitka who jas an NaSEND qualification and considerable experience of working as a SENDCO special needs in schools in East Sussex.
+The Principal who oversees SEN is Mark Hunter who also has a lot of experience of dealing with agencies and organising support for children with SEN. We have also supported families through the Education and Health Care assessment process and can organise assessments and therapy for children who need it.